mauritssilvis/darts/java/README.md

 To solve these problems, take the following steps:

-- Ensure you navigated to the `darts/java` folder.
+- Ensure you navigated to the `java` folder that is part of the `darts` code.
 - Prefix the `install` command with `./` (Bash) or `.\` (PowerShell) before execution.

 #### 3.1.2 Java was not installed or found